celestiaorg/docs/docs/nodes/itn-pfb-transaction.md

 1. Submit the PFB using the wallet you submitted to us in Phase 2, task 1.
 2. Share PFB transaction hash you submitted.
 3. It has to be unique.
 We will be checking.
-4. If PFB will be sucessfull, there will a large output, the tx hash is found by simply checking the `txhash` field in the first line of the output.
+4. If PFB will be successful, there will a large output, the tx hash is found by simply checking the `txhash` field in the first line of the output.